 Hedging is a form of risk management that uses offsetting positions or protected positions to make cash when the primary investments lose their principal investments.

-A fourth approach consists of setting trade limits such as stop-loss orders so that positions can be exited automatically if the market has fallen too low.
+A fourth approach consists of setting trade limits, such as stop-loss orders, so that positions can be exited automatically if the market has fallen too low.

 Rules keep emotions out of trading decisions

-They’ll have the loss no matter how well the market will say it and will lose it too.
-It is therefore, vital to have an established trading strategy and follow specific guidelines that are defined under that strategy.
-Make it a profitable trade if your system wants to do so.
-Never second-guess anything.
+They’ll have the loss no matter how well the market says it and will lose it too.
+It is, therefore, vital to have an established trading strategy and follow specific guidelines defined under that strategy.

 Managing Risk as a Trader

-When a trader is more concerned with quick results than the investment strategy.
-Because the trading method differs from the investment it is quite distinct from the management of risk by the investor.
-Although many traders dismiss risk-management practice entirely for trading, it is just as vital as investing in some cases.
+When a trader is more concerned with quick results than the investment strategy because the trading method differs from the investment, it is quite distinct from the management of risk by the investor.

 Evaluation of Trading Risks

 A trading risk evaluation is aimed at measuring portfolio performances.
-One has Alpha while the other has Beta.
+One has Alpha, while the other has Beta.
 Alpha indicates how an investment performs in relation to a benchmark.
 The portfolio’s average return on the benchmark index represents its Alpha.

 If Alpha has good returns, the investments have outperformed their benchmarks.
 In other words, the portfolio has underperformed.
 An Alpha value of 0.
 This indicates that the portfolio follows benchmarks closely.